mitre/mongodb-enterprise-advanced-3-stig-baseline/README.md

 InSpec profile to validate the secure configuration of MongoDB Enterprised Advanced 3, against [DISA](https://iase.disa.mil/stigs/)'s **MongoDB Enterprise Advanced 3.x Security Technical Implementation Guide (STIG) Version 1, Release 1**.

 ## Getting Started
-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__